M-Sport World Rally Team: 2007 season

 In the 2007 season, Latvala and Wilson were joined by Henning Solberg and the three competed in all 16 rounds.
 Latvala and Solberg were nominated to collect manufacturers' championship points.
 Mikkelsen and Gareth Jones also drove for Stobart, in three and five events, respectively.

 The team achieved its best points total at the Rally Norway, when Solberg took Stobart's first podium place by finishing third and Latvala finished fifth.
 Solberg later placed third at the Rally Japan and Latvala in the next rally in Ireland, whilst Wilson finished a season best fourth in Japan.
-Stobart fought with the Subaru World Rally Team for third place in the manufacturers' championship all year long, but Latvala's technical problems at the season-ending 2007 Wales Rally GB meant that the team had to settle with fourth place and 81 points.
+Stobart fought with the Subaru World Rally Team for third place in the manufacturers' championship all year long, but Latvala's technical problems at the season-ending 2007 Wales Rally GB meant that the team had to settle for fourth place and 81 points.
 The team scored points in every event, and Latvala also led three rallies during the season; Rally d'Italia Sardegna, Rally Finland and Rally Japan.